coding-fortunatus/ems-ibr/OPERATIONAL_MANUAL.md

 pip install waitress
 waitress-serve --port=8000 core.wsgi:application
 ```

+#### 2. User Permission Issues

+**Issue**: `AttributeError: 'NoneType' object has no attribute 'name'`
+- **Cause**: User attempting to export timetable without an assigned department
+- **Solution**: Assign a department to the user or grant staff/admin privileges
+- **Note**: System now handles this gracefully by allowing staff users to export all timetables

+#### 3. Course Assignment Issues

+**Issue**: "Cannot generate timetable.
+No courses found in the system.
+Please upload courses first."
+- **Cause**: Attempting to generate timetable when no courses exist in the system
+- **Solution**: Upload institutional courses first through the courses management interface

+**Issue**: "Cannot generate timetable.
+No classes found in the system.
+Please upload classes first."
+- **Cause**: Attempting to generate timetable when no classes exist in the system
+- **Solution**: Upload classes first through the class management interface

+**Issue**: "Cannot generate timetable.
+No halls found in the system.
+Please upload halls first."
+- **Cause**: Attempting to generate timetable when no examination halls exist in the system
+- **Solution**: Upload halls first through the halls management interface

+**Issue**: "Cannot generate timetable.
+The following classes have no courses assigned"
+- **Cause**: Attempting to generate timetable when some classes have no courses
+- **Solution**: Upload courses for all classes before generating timetable
+- **Prevention**: Ensure all classes have at least one course assigned

+**Issue**: "Cannot generate timetable.
+Selected date range provides X days but minimum Y days are required (based on class with most courses).
+Please select a longer date range."
+- **Cause**: The selected date range is insufficient for scheduling all courses based on the class with the highest number of courses
+- **Solution**: Select a longer date range.
+The minimum days needed equals the number of courses in the class with the most courses
+- **Calculation**: System calculates minimum days based on the class that has the highest number of courses assigned

+**Issue**: "No courses found in the system.
+Admin must upload the institutional course catalog"
+- **Cause**: Exam officers trying to upload class courses before admin uploads courses
+- **Solution**: Admin must first upload the institutional course catalog
+- **Workflow**: Courses → Classes → Halls → Class Courses → Timetable Generation

 **Issue**: `ImproperlyConfigured: STATIC_ROOT setting must not be empty`
 - **Cause**: Missing STATIC_ROOT configuration